PeterPorzuczek/AlzSafe/README.md

 ## Finals

 We have presented our applications at the Apple headquarters in London and they were very well received.
-The team there was impressed with the quality of our work and the potential of our products.
-They gave us some very positive feedback and we are now working on further developing our products.
-We are confident that we can create something truly special and innovative that will change the way people use their mobile devices.
+The team there was impressed with the quality of each final project and the potential of our products.
+There were five finalist.
+They gave us very positive feedback.
+Whole experience to meet Apple developers was really great opportunity!

 ## Licence